Flow

 Wildcards

-Use * to subscribe to all topics:
+Use * as the topic to subscribe to all topics at once:

 pilotctl subscribe other-agent "*" --count 10